 The University of Toledo Press is interested in publishing books directed at the academic and artistic readers, primarily of the Northwest Ohio and Southeast Michigan regions.
-Some of the titles published in the past include such topics as local medical history, cultural history, poetry collections, chapbooks by area poets, and curations of first-hand accounts regarding historical events, and photography books.
+Some of the titles published in the past include such topics as local history, cultural history, poetry collections, chapbooks by area poets, curations of first-hand accounts regarding historical events, and photography books.
 Currently, we are no longer accepting poetry submissions.

 Our authors range from those steeped in academic traditions to those who have taken up writing as a creative footnote to their full-time professions, and in some cases as their full profession.

-As of yet, UT Press hasnít published original fiction, historical fiction, or autobiography, among other genres.
+*As of yet, the U Toledo Press hasn’t published original fiction, historical fiction, or autobiography, among other genres.
 This does not exclude these materials, though we would definitely be selective on undertaking a fresh genre of publication.

 As a publisher based in the University of Toledo, not every manuscript and style is going to be a perfect fit for us based solely on the grounds of being a Toledo author or writing on a topic concerning Toledo.
 This is where the first step of creating a proposal is integral to moving forward with the process.
 The primary goal of the proposal should be focused on proving to the University of Toledo Press that your particular manuscript is a good fit for us.